ankitapasad/layerwise-analysis/README.md

 Currently, each subset is under 10000 seconds.
 This threshold can be changed by passing the `dur_threshold` argument to the [`create_data_samples.py token-level` line](https://github.com/ankitapasad/layerwise-analysis/blob/main/scripts/create_librispeech_data_samples.sh#L45).

 ### d.
 Prepare linguistic features and corresponding samples
-We generate the word samples for linguistic features separately because thes eexperiments use a higher coverage of vocabulary.
+We generate the word samples for linguistic features separately because these experiments use a higher coverage of vocabulary.

 Save formatted semantic and syntactic attributes and create the word samples for analysis.
 ```